 Replacing your old sensors

 If the wiring is fine, and your garage door opener is still not working, then the problem may be that one of the sensors has simply failed.
-This can happen from old age, your basic wear and tear, or even constant exposure to the sunlight.
+This can happen from old age, your basic wear and tear, or even constant exposure to sunlight.

 After you have successfully replaced both the sensors, give your garage door opener a try.